-The American Cancer Society estimates that over 53,000 Americans will get oral or throat cancer this year.
-The good news is that Dr. Ara Nazarian provides oral cancer screenings to his patients so he can detect any abnormalities as soon as possible.
+The American Cancer Society estimates that about 54,000 Americans will get oral or throat cancer this year.
+The good news is that our dentist in Troy, MI, provides oral cancer screenings to his patients so he can detect any abnormalities as soon as possible.

-To schedule your next appointment, please feel free to reach out to our office.
+To schedule your next appointment with Dr. Nazarian, please feel free to reach out to our office.
 In the meantime, here’s how you can.

 Apply Lip Balm with SPF